Last Updated on June 3, 2023

 The list of herbs for cough above should give you enough to choose from that I’m not including some of the herbal remedies for cough with concerns about side effects or toxicity like coltsfoot, lobelia, and wild lettuce.
 With so many options for treating your cough with gentler herbs, it seems unnecessary to take risks with herbs with safety concerns.

-USING HERB FOR COUGHS
+USING HERBS FOR COUGHS

 You have a number of choices in how you use the herbs for cough listed above, but the simplest is surely a tea, requiring nothing more than boiling water and allowing your herbs of choice to steep.
 The other advantage of tea is that sweetener is optional, so you’re not taking in gigantic quantities of sugar, which you might if you’re sipping syrup often.